The membership site and online course business model isn’t limited to big businesses with giant revenue streams.

 Picture it: the moment your clients log into the membership site, they’re greeted personally, by their first name.

-That personalized welcome from the moment they log in is a simple gesture, yet so powerful in terms of creating a great user experience.
+That personalized welcome from the moment they log in is a simple gesture, yet so powerful in terms of creating a great client experience.

 Your clients will feel like it’s a place designed just for them.

 Not only will they be able to access their coaching materials within their coaching portal, but they have access to maintain their personal info for contact and shipping information.

 Your coaching clients also have access to their billing details and can even manage their preferred method of payment on file for upcoming payments through their online portal.

 Having this self-serve area where your coaching clients can update credit card info alone can save you hours of time and billing nightmares when the inevitable “card declined” error occurs.

 And, if you send your coaching clients physical products in the mail (like books, cards, and other resources), it’s always great to have them in charge of keeping their mailing address totally up to date.